 Today’s Wonder of the Day was inspired by melia from fayetteville, NC. melia Wonders, “How does the sun make energy?”
 Thanks for WONDERing with us, melia!

-Unlike Earth, which is made up mostly of iron, rock, water, and many other elements, the Sun is made up primarily of hydrogen gas.
-The Sun is similar to Earth in one way, however: its core is by far its hottest part.
+Unlike Earth, which is made from mostly iron, rock, water, and many other elements, the Sun is made up mostly of hydrogen gas.
+Its core is incredibly hot, like Earth’s, and under a lot of pressure.

 This pressure causes hydrogen atoms to fuse together, creating a nuclear reaction called fusion.
 This reaction produces a lot of energy that helps power our solar system.